Sticker album: FIFA World Cup

-A sports-related sticker album, such as Panini's FIFA World Cup edition, have designated sections for each team along with numbered rectangles for each sticker.
-Each sticker will have the player's picture and below it there is usually their name, birth date, position and birthplace.
+Panini has manufactured FIFA World Cup sticker albums since 1970, with its original 48-page, 270-sticker book.
+The albums have designated sections for each team along with numbered rectangles for each sticker.
+Each sticker has the player's picture and below it there is usually their name, birth date, position and birthplace.
 In addition to the players, there are stickers which bear the team's crest and a team photo.

+The number of stickers increased as Panini's albums gained popularity: the 1974 and 1978 albums each comprised 400 stickers, and the 1982 and 1986 albums both had room for 427 stickers.

-Under its Merlin brand, since 1994 Topps has held the licence to produce a sticker album for the Premier League, which is the best selling annual collectable for boys in the UK.
-According to the Panini Group, the 2010 FIFA World Cup album sold 10 million packs in the U.S. alone.
+According to Panini, the 2010 FIFA World Cup album, featuring 640 spots for stickers, resulted in over 10 million packs being sold in the U.S. alone.

+The 2014 World Cup album featured 639 stickers to collect.
+In 2018, 681 stickers were produced.

+Sticker albums were again announced for the 2026 World Cup.
+Due to the expansion of the tournament, each pack contained seven stickers as opposed to the usual five, with a total of 980 to collect.
+In the United States and Canada, a spread in the album was reserved for stickers that could only be obtained from Coca-Cola bottles, with each bottle containing a sticker printed inside the label.
+Additionally, stickers were printed with different colored borders of varying rarities (called "parallels") in blue, red, green, purple, black, orange, lime green, and pink, instead of the regular white border.

+In May 2026, it was announced that the 2030 World Cup would be Panini's last tournament with rights to produce a sticker album, after FIFA announced that Fanatics (via their Topps brand) would distribute collectables for FIFA tournaments from 2031.

 Digital sticker album

 In May 2006, Panini partnered with The Coca-Cola Company and Tokenzone to produce the first virtual sticker album for the 2006 FIFA World Cup.
 For the 2014 FIFA World Cup, three million FIFA.com users took part in the Panini Digital Sticker Album contest.
 Panini developed an app for the 2018 FIFA World Cup where fans could collect and swap virtual stickers.
 Five million people gathered digital stickers for the 2018 World Cup.